gravitational/careers/challenges/cloud/challenge.md

 * Ability to run the server conveniently
 * Ability to execute tests against a locally configured Kubernetes config
 * GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
-* Build Releases of the API Server
+* Build releases of the API Server
 * Produce Docker images fit for production
 * Deploy and manage a local Kubernetes Cluster
 * Deploy and upgrade to the local Kubernetes Cluster with no service interruption